proepkes/UnityLockstep/README.md

 4. Wait until both players are connected to the server.
 The server will display a message when the simulation has started.
 5. For controls, same as above

-## Work in progress
+## Work in progress (ordered by priority)
+1. Synchronizing framerate.
+If a client lags too much or lag compensation is too low, the delayed input will force every other client to constantly rollback the simulation.
+The project requires a solution to minimize the need of rollback for every client.
 1. Performance spikes are currently by design.
 In case of an input from the very past, a rollback of many (speak: thousands of) ticks at once occur.
 Adding constraints like max. input-offset and adjusting framerates for slow clients will help improving everyones performance.
 The target-frame for rollback is also not optimized, this can save lots of performance too.
-1. Rollback for despawned (e.g. killed) entities is not implemented yet, but will arrive in the next releases.
+1. Rollback for despawned (e.g. killed) entities is not implemented yet, it will arrive after navigation, combat/projectiles and health is working.

 ## Dependencies